coolsamson7/aspyx/docs/index/service.md

    channel that dispatches generic `Request` objects via a generic `invoke` POST-call
 - `dispatch-msgpack`
    channel that dispatches generic `Request` objects via a generic `invoke` POST-call after packing the json with msgpack
+- `dispatch-protobuf`
+   channel that dispatches binary parameters via a generic `invoke` POST-call after packing the parameters with protobuf
 - `rest`
   channel that executes regular rest-calls as defined by a couple of decorators.